-- Judging will take place at the University of Melbourne’s Parkville campus on the afternoon of Thursday 29 May 2014, with time for teams to set up in the morning.
-Exact running times will be provided on the date the Task is announced.
+- Judging will take place at the University of Melbourne’s Parkville campus on the afternoon of Wednesday 12 August 2015, with time for teams to set up in the morning.
+Exact running times will be provided by the date the Task is announced.

 - All teams will be allocated a Designated Area on the floor of the judging venue in which to setup their machine.

 - Teams will have a maximum setup time of 4 hours to complete the setup of their machines at their Designated Area prior to the commencement of judging.